ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 }
 ```

-we can use 'npm run \<task-name\>' to run them with the following results
+we can use '`npm run <task-name>`' to run them with the following results

 ```sh
 $ npm run fail